Affiliate Marketing Tracking Platforms

 RedTrack: The Attribution Specialist

-Pricing: RedTrack starts at $149/month for up to 3 million events with a 14-day trial.
-Pricing scales based on event volume.
+Pricing: Starts at $149/month for up to 3 million events.
+Fourteen-day trial.
+Volume scales the price up from there.

 Key Features to Evaluate